Using packages

 apt update

-apt install -y --no-install-recommends centreon-mariadb centreon
+apt install -y centreon-mariadb centreon

 systemctl daemon-reload